Doto sarsiae

 Doto sarsiae is a species of sea slug, a nudibranch, a marine gastropod mollusc in the family Dotidae.

 Distribution

 This species was first described from the Isle of Man, United Kingdom.

 Description

 This nudibranch is translucent white with dark red spots on the ceratal tubercles.
 The digestive gland inside the cerata is bright rose-red in colour.
 Its body size attains 12 mm.

+Ecology

-EcologyDoto sarsiae feeds on the hydroid Coryne eximia, family Corynidae, formerly Sarsia eximia.
+Doto sarsiae feeds on the hydroid Coryne eximia, family Corynidae, formerly Sarsia eximia.